isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 Applicants will be informed of the selection outcome

-Please click the link below for more information on Direct School Admission to Yishun Secondary.
+Please click the link below for PDF version
 * [DSA to YSS (2023)](/files/YSS%20Experience/yss%20dsa%202023%20website%20update.pdf)